TeaInSpace/ame/README.md

 AME(Artificial MLOPS Engineer) automates model training and orchestration of related tasks.

-Long term the goal is to service the entire lifecycle of machine learning models but for now we focus on training and orchestration.
-AME is designed to make many decisions so users & admins don't have to, while still keeping them informed and in control.
+Long term the goal is to service the entire lifecycle of machine learning models but for now the focus is on training and orchestration.
+AME is designed to abstract away the details regarding infrastructure, so data scientists can focus on what is important.
+While at the same time AME enables a high degree of configurability.

-**Note that AME is still in early development, see the list further down the readme of which features are implemented.**
+**Note that AME is still in early development, see this [issue](https://github.com/TeaInSpace/ame/issues/69) for the current status.**

 **A few highlights**:
 - Simple declarative machine learning pipelines, through a minimal yaml file.